 91% of businesses used at least two messaging apps.
 Coupled with the ever-growing number of users of Microsoft Teams, this means the chances of an IT environment including Microsoft Teams + Webex (example) is high.

 When 5,000 staff use Teams and another 5,000 use Webex, the ideal scenario of a single platform is often impossible.
 Be it through mergers and acquisitions or simply personal preference, multi-platform use is rife and interoperability is favored to an all or nothing migration.

-Video-native collaboration platforms like Zoom are also dedicating time to developing a best-in-class chat solution, Zoom Chat.
+Video-native collaboration platforms like Zoom are also dedicating time to developing a best-in-class chat solution, Zoom Team Chat.